vishvanath45/vishvanath45.github.io/index.md

 ### _Some quotes which inspire me_

-> Who is rich? he that is content.

 > Who is wise? he who learns from everyone.

 > You may delay, but time will not.